Search

 Germany's CDU is considering a social media age limit for under-16s to protect youth from online harm.
 The proposal will be discussed at the upcoming party conference.

-CDU's Proposal for Social Media Age Limit
+CDU's Proposal for Social Media Age Restrictions

-Concerns Over Youth Exposure
+Concerns Over Youth Safety

-Since Australia became the first country to ban the use of social media platforms by children last year, a growing number of countries in Europe have taken similar steps on concerns over the perceived negative effects of social media use on young people.
+Since Australia became the first country to ban the use of social media platforms by children last year, a growing number of countries in Europe have taken or considered similar steps on concerns over the perceived negative effects of social media use on young people.

-Potential Impact on Platforms
+Potential Impact on Social Media Platforms

 "In many places, social media is a collection of hate and fake news.
 I, therefore, welcome the idea of following Australia's example and introducing an age limit," he told Reuters.